 The best digital camera for you in this instance would probably fit your other criteria first.

-However, if all you want to do is take photos of your cats and food and share your images on social media, then you may just want to stick with your Smartphone or a Point and Shoot camera.
+However, if all you want to do is take photos of your cats and your dinner and share your images on social media, then you may just want to stick with your Smartphone or a compact camera.